steelbrain/steelbrain/README.md

 - Exploring the world of cars
 - Diving deep into soldering projects

 📫 Wanna connect?
 Have cool ideas?
-Write to me at hello at my username dot ai.
+Write to me at hello at my aneesiqbal dot ai.